lhbelfanti/goal-book/chapter1/exercises/README.md

 If any web site doesn't respond the program get stuck and throws an error in the result.txt:
 'Get "http://www.microsoftonline.com": dial tcp: lookup www.microsoftonline.com: no such host'.
 ```

+#### Exercise 1.12
+Modify the Lissajous server to read parameter values from the URL.
+For example, you might arrange it so that a URL like `http://localhost:8000/?cycles=20` sets the number of cycles to 20 instead of the default 5.
+Use the `strconv.Atoi` function to convert the string parameter into an integer.
+You can see its documentation with `go doc strconv.Atoi`.